Jun 05, 2023

 Other Visa Types (Non-F-1/J-1 Visas)

-• Once the purpose of the Visa is fulfilled, they must either change their status to remain in the US or depart the country.
+• Once the purpose of the visa is fulfilled, they must either change their status to remain in the US or depart the country.

 If you do not hold or are not applying for the F or J visa, you are still considered an international student, but you will not have the same study guidelines or benefits as F/J Visa students.

-• This means you will not be administered or monitored by a DSO or sponsoring organization (as F/J students are) and that you are solely responsible for maintaining the primary purpose of your visa classification while studying in the US.
+• This means you will not be administered or monitored by a DSO or sponsoring organization (as F/J students are) and are solely responsible for maintaining the primary purpose of your visa classification while studying in the US.

-For more additional details on NIV regulations visit:
+For more additional details on NIV regulations, visit:

 Visa Types Not Allowed to Study in the US